Chandrima-04/HMM_Viterbi_AT_CG_region_Detection/README.md

 c.	the name and first line of the .fna file
 d.	the information described above (i.e. numbers of states and segments, and new probability values), for each of the 10 iterations.
 Give probabilities to 4 decimal places only.
 e.	the list of G+C ­rich segments (corresponding to the segments having state 2 as the underlying state) after the final (10th) round of Viterbi training, sorted by genomic position.

-●	Note: If for any reason your code was not working completely by the deadline, you can submit the pseudocode and/or description of your approach for  a partial grade.